 Ten Bad Boys from the World of Sport

 You have probably heard about some of them, while others are completely new names to you.
 But all of them have one thing in common – the public love them, admire and lambaste them at the same time because they are the oddballs from the arena, the bad boys of sports.
-Obviously, such a list as this cannot put all the names into a specific category, but will present to you, in a random manner, the best known sportsmen who have become famous because of their performance from outside the sports field.
+Obviously, such a list as this cannot put all the names into a specific category, but will present to you, in a random manner, the best known sportsmen from around the world who have become famous because of their performance from outside the sports field.